-v.
+iv.
 Strategies for Improving Training Opportunities.

-Stressing the need for participant training to all levels of the SCSEP service delivery system - grantees, sub-grantees, host agencies, and participants - will keep this vitally important aspect of the program at the forefront of SCSEP in Mississippi.
+Stressing the need for participant training to all levels of the SCSEP service delivery system - grantees, subgrantees, host agencies, and participants - will keep this vitally important aspect of the program at the forefront of SCSEP in Mississippi.
 To this end, we will work with our partners to provide information on free, reduced price, and partner-funded training resources that can be utilized by our service providers, host agencies, and our participants to further the skills and abilities of our participants.
-Utilizing OESS and its skill gap analysis tool can help simplify this process.

-Mississippi's network of WIN Job Centers is the centerpiece of the Mississippi Workforce Investment Network.
-These centers provide easy access to employment services such as education and training for workers, human resource assistance for businesses and information for economic developers.
-MDES will provide information to the National Grantees and to our sub-grantees regarding which WIN Job Centers offer onsite training classes.
+For instance, MDES will provide information to the National Grantees and to our subgrantees regarding what WIN Job Centers offer onsite training classes.
 MDES will also coordinate the development of computer training classes geared specifically to the needs of our seniors, many of whom may be computer illiterate and fearful of learning new technologies.

 MDES will also encourage training to address literacy skills among participants when needed.
 For participants that are interested in completing their General Equivalency Diploma (GED), SCSEP partners with the Adult Basic Education program administered by the Mississippi Community College Board (MCCB).
 The Adult Basic Education program is designed to offer opportunities to enhance the skills and abilities of individuals preparing for the workforce.
 A link to ABE/GED information at the MCCB website will be provided on our website.

-MDES has redesigned our agency website and added a section providing information on SCSEP in Mississippi for participants, our SCSEP partners, and the public.
-Included on the site is information on what SCSEP offers to the senior population, who qualifies for the program, and the benefits of being a host agency in the program.
-Future upgrades to the website would include information on the training options for our participants to inform our host agencies and partners about what classes and programs are offered, where and when the trainings are offered, and which entities are providing the classes.
+MDES is in the process or redesigning our agency website and will add a section providing information on SCSEP in Mississippi for participants, our SCSEP partners, and the public.
+Included on the site will be information on what SCSEP offers to the senior population, who qualifies for the program, and the benefits of being a host agency in the program.
+Information on the training options for our participants will be provided on the website to inform our host agencies and partners about what classes and programs are offered, where and when the trainings are offered, and which entities are providing the classes.